JRone-git/pragmatic-sysadmin/content/posts/2025-12-08-the-friday-backup-audit-because-hope-is-not-a-strategy.md

 3.  **Check integrity** (ensure it's not corrupt).
 4.  **Practice the restore** (ensure you know how).

-Do this, and you’ll sleep through the night—even when the alerts start firing.
+Do this, and you'll sleep through the night—even when the alerts start firing.

 ---